xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 course, we can go a bit faster.

-Since we're now going  to  do arithmetic, the first thing we need to do is to change function GetNum, which up till now  has always returned a character  (or  string).
+Since we're now going  to  do arithmetic, the first thing we need to do is to change function `GetNum`, which up till now  has always returned a character  (or  string).
 Now, it's better for it to return an integer.
-MAKE  A  COPY of the cradle (for goodness's sake, don't change the version  in  Cradle  itself!!)  and modify GetNum as follows:
+MAKE  A  COPY of the cradle (for goodness's sake, don't change the version  in  `Cradle`  itself!!)  and modify `GetNum` as follows:

 ```delphi
 {--------------------------------------------------------------}